hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Sharing Data between Players.md

 The GameSparks platform makes it easy for developers to be able to share game data between players.
 You may want to use this to implement features such as ghost data replay in a racing game or for implementing the sharing of player-created game levels.

-In this article, we will examine how to share ghost race data that would allow a game to display another player's previous attempt at a track/level within a simple racing game.
-To do this, we will create Event and Cloud Code scripts within the GameSparks Developer Portal and then test the configuration using the developer portal Test Harness.
+In this article, we'll examine how to share ghost race data that would allow a game to display another player's previous attempt at a track/level within a simple racing game.
+To do this, we'll create Event and Cloud Code scripts within the GameSparks Developer Portal and then test the configuration using the developer portal Test Harness.

 ## Key concepts

 We will need to create an Event which we can use to post the ghost data into GameSparks when a player completes a race on a given track.
 This Event will have a Cloud Code script attached to it that stores the ghost data in the Mongo database.
 A second Event and Cloud Code script will be used to allow the game to query the ghost data collection for a given track and retrieve the player's ghost that represents the fastest time on this track.

 For the purpose of this article we will assume that the ghost race data can be represented by the following JSON document.
-The 'tick' field is the game's animation counter, ''xPosition'' and ''yPosition'' are the coordinates of the player in the game world and the 'heading' field represents the direction that the player is facing within the game world.
+The *tick* field is the game's animation counter, *xPosition* and *yPosition* are the coordinates of the player in the game world, and the *heading* field represents the direction that the player is facing within the game world.

 ```
 [